 The second day is spent covering the necessary skills that will be used climbing the mountain.
 These include efficient snow climbing techniques, use of ice axe and crampons, traveling as a rope team and self arrest skills.
 We will eat dinner and get to bed early on this night as we will be getting an alpine start to leave for the summit bid the next morning.

-Day three typically begins sometime between midnight and 4 am depending on conditions.
+Day two or three, depending on your planned trip, typically begins sometime between midnight and 4 am depending on conditions.
 After roping up, we will begin ascending the glacier by headlamp and sometimes the light of the moon.
 Viewing the dark night sky and the Milky way from high on the mountain is an experience you will never forget.
 We will work our way up the Coleman glacier, staying well clear of the massive ice cliffs of Colfax peak and winding through crevasses on the upper glacier.
 At approximately 9000′ we will ascend Pumice ridge which leads us onto the upper Deming glacier.
 From here, a slightly steeper climb up the Roman wall will deliver us to the summit plateau and across to the true summit of Mt Baker.
 From here we will retrace our steps back to our high camp.
 After a short nap, we will pack up camp and make our way back to the trailhead by mid afternoon.

 In the early season this makes for a great one or two day ski ascent.
 This is ideal for those wishing to gain some experience in the ski mountaineering world.